 For something a little less dry, spend some time in Aqaba and the Red Sea.
 A hugely popular resort area, the Red Sea is famous for its snorkeling and scuba diving, both great ways to escape the desert heat.
 No matter what your interests are, there is plenty to do and see in Jordan.

-I enjoyed the sites and the natural wonders, but personally the star of the show was the food in Jordan.
-I think it appealed to me so much because I, like the food, am not a fussy person.
-I detest haute cuisine and instead find a certain comfort in simple, street food.
-Bread forms the backbone of Jordanian cuisine, it’s everywhere.
+I enjoyed the sites and the natural wonders, but, personally, the star of the show was the food in Jordan.
+I think it appealed to me so much because I, like the food, am not fussy.
+I detest haute cuisine and instead find a certain comfort in simple street food.
+Bread forms the backbone of Jordanian cuisine: it’s everywhere.